-As the world is steering keenly toward healthier options, many normal masala teacups are being replaced with hot and delicious green tea.
-This herbal drink is known for its ability to digest food organically.
-Along with all other benefits it contributes to the human body, green tea has become one of the most consumed beverages in the world.
+As the world is steering keenly toward healthier options, many normal masala tea cups are being replaced with hot and delicious green tea, moreover, with all other benefits it contributes to the human body, green tea has become one of the most consumed beverages in the world.

-Since its discovery in China thousands of years ago, green tea has been used for its medicinal properties.
-It has been used as a staple herb in traditional medicines.
-Many scientists believe that green tea possesses tremendous potential for aiding many diseases and they have been spending years analyzing the potential health benefits and drawbacks of this precious herb.
+Green tea has been used for its medicinal properties for thousands of years, additionally, it is a staple herb in traditional medicines.
+Moreover, many scientists believe that green tea possesses tremendous potential for aiding many diseases and they have been spending years analyzing the potential health benefits and drawbacks of this precious herb.

 What is Green Tea?

-Green tea is made from a tea plant called Camellia sinesis.
-The leaves and buds of this plant are hand-picked for making green tea and several other teas such as black and oolong tea.
-Green tea is made by drying the leaves through pan-frying to prevent oxidation.
-This helps to keep the colour of the leaves intact.
-Also, since green tea is not fermented, it is able to keep in an important molecule called polyphenols which preserves the healthy nutrients and antioxidants in the leaves.
+Green tea is made from a tea plant, Camellia sinesis and the leaves and buds of this plant are hand-picked for making green tea and several other teas such as black and oolong tea.
+Green tea is made by drying the leaves through pan-frying to prevent oxidation, since, this helps to keep the color of the leaves intact.
+Also, since green tea is not fermented, it keeps in an important molecule called polyphenols.
+It preserves the healthy nutrients and antioxidants in the leaves.
 Green Tea also contains a small amount of caffeine.

 What is Green Tea Extract?